CR-Lough/formstack-ingestion/README.md

-Here is the `README.md` without code snippets formatted in markdown:

 # Formstack Data Pipeline

 This project sets up a data pipeline using [dlt](https://dlthub.com/) to pull form and submission data from Formstack's API, process it, and load it into a DuckDB database.
 The pipeline handles transforming and flattening the submission data so that each form field in the submission data is represented as a row in the DuckDB table.